China’s economy is roaring back, a year after coronavirus shutdown

 In comparison, the Pfizer-BioNTech and Moderna vaccines both showed roughly 95 percent efficacy in trials.
 Johnson & Johnson’s one-shot vaccine has 66 percent efficacy.

-China is also facing U.S. sanctions on a range of key industries, including supercomputing, telecommunications and textiles.
+China is also facing U.S. sanctions on a range of industries, including supercomputing, telecommunications and textiles.
 So far the sanctions have had limited effects on China’s broader economy, but they may have more severe impact if China is unable to find replacement suppliers or if other countries impose similar measures.

 Lardy said that so far China appears to have been able to offset the U.S. sanctions with new business in other regions, forestalling an economic isolation dubbed “decoupling.”